Advances in Liver Cancer Research

 Another common risk factor for HCC is chronic infection with hepatitis B virus or hepatitis C virus.
 Infection with hepatitis B virus can be prevented by vaccination.
 There is no vaccine for hepatitis C virus, but researchers are working on developing and testing one.

 Chronic infection with hepatitis D virus may also be a risk factor for HCC.
-NIH's Liver Cancer Program recently completed a study of Mongolian patients that helps explain how infection with the hepatitis D virus might cause liver cancer.
+NCI's Liver Cancer Program recently completed a study of Mongolian patients that helps explain how infection with the hepatitis D virus might cause liver cancer.

 Inflammation